Going private for autism in Scotland

 Questions to ask before you book

-• Who carries out the assessment — their qualifications, regulatory registration, and specific experience in autism assessment?
+- Who carries out the assessment, and what are their qualifications, registration, and specific experience in autism?

 Signs of a poor-quality assessment